SimenOV123/SimenOV123.github.io/index.md

 ## 📖 Writing & Creative Work

-One of my biggest passions outside of programming is **fantasy writing**.
+One of my biggest passions is writing, more spesifically **fantasy writing**.

-Writing is one of my most important creative projects.
-I enjoy creating worlds, characters, stories, and visual identities.
+Writing is my hobby, and now represents itself as one of my most important creative projects.
+I enjoy creating worlds, characters, stories, and visual identities that intertvine and create something captivating.

 | **Bloodied Feather** | **Scorched Bone** |
 |:---:|:---:|